ArshdeepGrover/ai-tools-manager/docs/COMMIT_GUIDELINES.md

 ```
 docs: update [document name]

-- List specific changes made
+- Update file paths to reflect new src/ structure
-- Mention any new sections added
+- Add information about new build process
-- Note any deprecated information removed
+- Include new issue template documentation
 ```

 ### Performance improvements